premkamalosipalli/Team_Tesla/README.md

  Fallow the steps to create connection with database:
  1. Open my sql workbench and open your local host you are running on.
- 2. Create a schema as "movies" and create requried tables in it.
+ 2. Create a schema as "movieBooking" and create requried tables in it.